 Written by Taylor Sayers

-Lawanda White first came to the Kalamazoo Literacy Council in October of 2014.
+Lawonda White first came to the Kalamazoo Literacy Council in October of 2014.
 She came with goals of post-secondary education, employment, and supporting her child’s education.
-Although Lawanda completed high school, she will be the first to tell you that she felt as though they passed her along even though she needed more help due to learning disabilities.
+Although Lawonda completed high school, she will be the first to tell you that she felt as though they passed her along even though she needed more help due to learning disabilities.
 To this day, she explains that contacting the KLC was one of the hardest things she’s done because she was so low on self confidence due to her reading and writing skills.

 Perseverance pays off

 Now, 6 years later, she continues to be a consistent class attendee but is in a much different place.
-Lawanda was working a deli job with dreams of one day attending post-secondary education and starting her own business.
-Today, Lawanda has her own catering business and works at the KVCC Culinary Lab.
+Lawonda was working a deli job with dreams of one day attending post-secondary education and starting her own business.
+Today, Lawonda has her own catering business and works at the KVCC Culinary Lab.
 She also is in the process of enrolling in KVCC, she only has one placement test left to do which will be accomplished in November!

 Motivation and support